Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

-In this section, we conducted a series of experiments to compare validity and robustness between our scheme and other classic and state-of-the-art schemes.
-Section IV-A presents the image dataset we used and how we evaluated CMFD schemes.
-Section IV-B presents our experimental setup, other schemes which we have compared with ours, and our parameters.
-Section IV-C presents the comparison between the proposed and the mentioned schemes, in terms of their performance in detecting plain copy-move forgery at the image level.
-Section IV-D presents the comparison between the proposed scheme and other methods, according to their performance in detecting plain copy-move forgery at the pixel level.
-Sections IV-E and IV-F present the comparison of performance between the proposed and the mentioned schemes based on the dataset.
-The images in these detection experiments are attacked by various copy-move forgery distortions including rotation, scaling, JPEG compression, and noise addition.
-Section IV-G presents the comparison of running time.
-The experiments demonstrate that the proposed scheme achieved a better performance than the other mentioned schemes.
+In this section, we conducted a series of experiments to compare validity and robustness between our scheme and other state-of-the-art schemes.
+Section 4.1 presents datasets we used, experimental setup, and parameters.
+Section 4.2 presents how we evaluated CMFD schemes.
+Section 4.3 presents the comparison between the proposed and other CMFD schemes at pixel level.
+Section 4.4 presents the comparison between the proposed and other CMFD schemes at image level.